 Reliable Visual Nurse Call Systems and Buttons for Retirement Homes and Medical Clinics

 At CORNELL we believe consistent reliability is essential to any nurse call product.
 Our visual nurse call system (4000 series) is not only tested at our factory, but also proven in the field.
 And this is precisely why you’ll want to investigate the UL Listed 4000 series visual call system.

 Our nurse call button cords are easy to use for patients, visitors, and staff, allowing them to quickly call for assistance.
 With simple communication and fast response times, patients and their families can rest easy knowing help is on the way when it's needed.

 Whether the patient suspects a heart attack, needs help getting to the bathroom, or has fallen down, a nurse is notified instantly at a staff station, control panel or pocket pager.
 Nurse call buttons and visual emergency communication systems from Cornell Communications are ideal for hospital day surgery centers, nursing homes, and medical clinics.

 Get a quote on our 4000 Series visual nurse call system.
-Also, consider our new iNFORM software with mobile handsets allowing staff to better manage the needs of all patients.
+Also, consider our new inform software with mobile handsets allowing staff to better manage the needs of all patients.
 Or contact us directly to learn more.

 Top-of-the-Line Emergency Communication Technology

 We manufacture and design all of our equipment, right down to the circuit board and mounting plates.
 We have invested in the latest technologies proven to produce the best results at the lowest cost.
 We avoid complex circuitry and exotic components, because high tech should never sacrifice serviceability.

 All of our equipment is made with serviceability in mind.
 You can change our long-life LED corridor lamps without tools and adjust electronic controls easily.
 Our system installs with a minimum of wires, but not at the expense of reliability.
 For added peace of mind, all manufactured system components are backed by a 10 year warranty.